 Asbestos was prized as a miraculous mineral for its durability, heat-resistance, and low cost.
 All five of the U.S. military branches relied on the toxic material throughout World War II and up until the 1980s.
-It was the perfect, cost effective solution for a rapidly growing military.
+It was the perfect, cost-effective solution for a rapidly growing military.
 With asbestos, bases, housing, vehicles, and even textiles could be produced faster and made stronger than they could in the past.

 What they didn’t realize was that friable (easily crumbled) asbestos could become airborne and inhaled.
 These fibers, once lodged inside a person’s esophagus, lungs, or mesothelium, cannot be removed.
 Over time, these fibers accumulate and cause inflammation.
 This can eventually lead to developing cancerous tumors, known as mesothelioma.
-While some exposure could be benign, it is suspected that everyone in the United States has been exposed to asbestos at some point in their lives, the long-term exposure that veterans experience makes them more likely to develop mesothelioma or other asbestos-related cancers.
+While some exposure could be benign, everyone in the United States has been exposed to asbestos at some point in their lives, the long-term exposure that veterans experience makes them more likely to develop mesothelioma or other asbestos-related cancers.